On a Theorem by Bezboruah & Shepherdson: The Bezboruah-Shepherdson Theorem for Markov Coding

 The group ${\sf SL}_2(\mathbb Z)$ consists of the $2\times 2$ matrices of integers with determinant 0 and as operation matrix multiplication.
 We call its part with non-negative entries ${\sf SL}_2(\mathbb Z^+)$ or ${\sf SL}_2(\mathbb N)$.
 The insight on which Markov-style coding is based is the fact that ${\sf SL}_2(\mathbb N)$ is isomorphic with the free monoid on two generators.
 The generators are ${\tt A} := \sspl 1101$ and $ {\tt B} :=\sspl 1011$.
 The empty string is the identity matrix.
 This basic result is due to Jakob Nielsen.
 See \cite{niel:isom18}.
 The use of this insight in the context of metamathematics goes back to Andrej Markov jr in his book \cite{mark:theo54}.
 It follows that ${\sf SL}_2(\mathbb N)$ satisfies the axioms of full string theory with atoms {\tt A} and {\tt B}.

 The tally-numerals ${\tt A}^n$ have the simple form ${\tt A}^n = \sspl 1n01$.
 Thus, we can code the sequence $n_0,\dots,n_{k-1}$ as ${\tt B}{\tt A}^{n_0}\dots {\tt B}{\tt A}^{n_{k-1}}$.
 It is my preference to call something \emph{a sequence} if it is given with an explicit projection function.
 The data structure we are looking at does not have that.
 It is more something like a multiset with ordered occurrences.
-We call such structures \emph{ur-strings}.
-We note that ur-strings are perfectly adequate for describing proofs in Hilbert-style systems since there only the order of the sub-conclusions is relevant and never their precise location.
+We call such structures \emph{container strings}.\footnote{In an earlier version of this preprint, I called these \emph{container strings}.} We note that container strings are perfectly adequate for describing proofs in Hilbert-style systems since there only the order of the sub-conclusions is relevant and never their precise location.